hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Quantitative Methods II: Foundations of Statistical Inference.
 Fredrik Sävje.

-A graduate course conducted in person in Spring 2019.
-The second course in the quantitative methods training sequence in the political science department.
+The second course in the graduate-level quantitative methods training sequence in the political science department.
 The materials covered the theoretical foundations of statistical inference as well as an introduction to R for data analysis.
+Conducted in person in Spring 2019.

 <details>
   <summary>Student Evaluations</summary>